jlagordon/quickstart-solodev-dcx/pages/deploy-eks.md

 ./kcmd.sh initServiceAccount
 </pre>

-Take note that this will create a service account with the name "solodev-serviceaccount".
+Take note that this will create a Service Account with the name "solodev-serviceaccount".
 You will need this value as you launch Solodev DCX.

 ## Step 7: Launch Solodev DCX
 With your EKS stack successfully launched and a service account properly configured, you can proceed to launch Solodev DCX.

 <p align="center"><a href="deploy-solodev-dcx.md"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/launch-btn.png" /></a></p>

+---
 © 2019 Solodev.
 All rights reserved worldwide.
 And off planet.

 Errors or corrections?
 Email us at help@solodev.com.